-This case study will focus on the comparison of options to reduce energy consumption from the grid by installing solar panels at the sites.
-If all the recommendations of the audit are implemented, the farm could reduce its consumption of grid electricity by over 60%, reducing energy costs by around 50%.
+This case study is focused on the comparison of options to reduce energy consumption from the grid by installing solar panels at the sites.
+If all the recommendations of the audit are implemented, including the respective pump replacement recommended, the farm could reduce its consumption of grid electricity by over 60%, reducing energy costs by around 55%.

 The Audit recommended a solar system at each of the pumping sites that will offset approximately 41% of the power for each of the systems.
 The pumps are all used for different hours each year due to changes in annual rainfall.